 You have a check valve built into your pump, or if you’d like to assume the distance between the pump and downstream check valve is negligible.
 Similar to the pipe check valve, an instant closure is assumed, upon first detection of reverse flow.
 The pump node itself closes, preventing reverse flow.

 Note: the pump check valve will not re-open if forward-flow occurs.
-See: The check valve in a pump in a HAMMER model is not reopening

 The third way to model a check valve is by using the Check Valve node element.